0

 The stats don't lie: a significant percentage of people suffering from chronic dry eyes have been found to have inadequate levels of this vital vitamin.

-To keep those peepers well-lubricated (and happy), getting enough dietary or supplemental vitamin A is paramount.
-But remember - not all sources are created equal.
-More on that later, though; we've got plenty more juicy info to cover first.
+To keep your eyes well-lubricated, getting enough dietary or supplemental vitamin A is paramount.
+But remember, not all sources are created equal.

 Dietary Sources of Vitamin A